 - Education areas

 Animal problems affect everyone.
 From the stray and abandoned to the neglected and abused.
 The greater majority of people, whether they own an animal or not, do care and do not like to see animals suffer.

 How will you fund this larger facility?

-With new programs such as training classes, a pet store, as well as money from the County to care for the animals brought in the by the Animal Wardens and our fundraisers.
+With new programs such as training classes, a pet store, as well as volunteer driven fundraisers, to care for the animals brought in the by the Animal Wardens and our fundraisers.
 The new building will be more economically efficient and easier to maintain than our old shelter.